hanse/hot-redux-chassis/README.md

 ## Start a New Project

-This is not intended as a boilerplate, but rather to show how to use different things in this big eco-system.
+This is not intended as a boilerplate, but rather to show how to use different things in the JavaScript/React eco-system.
 When starting out you **should not add every bits and pieces at once**, unless you know what you are doing.
+If you want everything setup and ready to go, use [create-react-app](https://github.com/facebook/create-react-app)!

 ## License